ably-labs/models/docs/concepts/concepts.md

 The Models SDK aims to make it easier for developers to efficiently and correctly synchronise state from the database to the client in realtime.

 - The database is treated as the *source of truth* of the state
-- Alterations to the state take place through your backend APIs
+- Mutations to the state take place through your backend APIs
 - The client initialises its local copy of the state via your backend APIs
 - The client processes a stream of change events from the backend to compute the up-to-date state as it evolves
-- The client optimistically applies change events locally when the user mutates the model, and reconciles the optimistic updates with the confirmations from the backend
+- The client optimistically applies change events locally when the user mutates the model, and reconciles optimistic updates with confirmations from the backend

 This allows changes made concurrently by other users or other parts of the system to be continually rendered to the user as part of a reactive, realtime, multiplayer application, while providing a very responsive user experience through local optimistic updates.